taimoorkhan-nlp/text_edit_distance_similarity/README.md

 - __Simple edit distance__ i.e., having insertion, deletion and substitution operations, all having cost 1.
 - [__Levenshtein edit distance__](https://www.sciencedirect.com/science/article/pii/S0010482523001142) i.e., having insertion and deletion with cost 1 and subsitution with cost 2 (it is also equivalent to saying no subsitution allowed)
-- [__Damerau-levenshtein edit distance__](https://www.sciencedirect.com/science/article/pii/S1319157821001828) i.e., having insertion, deletion, substitution and transposition, all having equal cost 1.
+- [__Damerau-Levenshtein edit distance__](https://www.sciencedirect.com/science/article/pii/S1319157821001828) i.e., having insertion, deletion, substitution and transposition, all having equal cost 1.
 *The method is reproducible as it offers vanilla implementation wihtout requiring any packages or resources to be installed.
 It only uses the basic (string and random) packages usually already included.
 It gives full control to update costs and scale as needed be.
 Random seeds are defined to have predictable random numbers for reproducibility.*

 ## Keywords
 Edit distance, text similarity, Levenshtein edit distance, Damerau-Levenshtein edit distance

-## Science Use case(s)
+## Science Use Case(s)
 - Identifying different mentions of entities (e.g. names like "Donald Trump", "D. Trump", and "Trump")
 - Finding tweets/social media posts similar to a certain tweet, sentence, or claim.